 This section is dedicated to explore two extreme rain events; 01 to 05 August 2019 and 28 June to 2 July 2019.
 Each having 5 days of 2019 using ground based vertical looking measurements of Ka-band radar data over Mandhardev, Western Ghats.
 The extreme precipitation is captured by half hourly GIOVANI rain gauge data.
 KaSPR data is analysed at three instances; (i) at the initiation phase, (ii) intense phase, and (iii) just before dissipation phase of the extreme events.
 The hourly rain accumulation and hence, the cloud structure at these three phases is different between the one case study.

 Figure 8 shows the hourly rain accumulation in (a) and contoured frequency by altitude diagram (CFAD) of Ze in (b-d) in the three phases (11 hr on 01/08, 09 hr on 02/08, 07 hr on 04/08,23hr on 04/08) as previously mentioned with exception that middle phase has 2 rain accumulation maxima which is explained.
-The primary and secondary maxima of the intense spells show RA of 44 mm and 32 mm respectively but, interestingly the RA near the secondary maxima is also comparatively high than the primary maxima.
+The primary and secondary maxima of the intense spells show RA of 44/hr mm and 32 mm/hr respectively but, interestingly the RA near the secondary maxima is also comparatively high than the primary maxima.
 The three phases have rain accumulation of 6 mm, 44 mm, and 32 mm, and 10 mm, respectively.
 All the CFAD shows complete cloud vertical structure (VSC) exceeding warm level cloud regime (above 0 ºC).
 Few similar characteristics of CFADs are observed between the initiation phase and just before the dissipation phase in terms of contour structure, maximum cloud top height, and 100% (50%) occurrence of Ze around 20 dBZe below (above) 3 km.
 In these two phases, almost 30% cloud frequency in the warm cloud region shows reflectivity above 0 dBZe (vertical line) indicating dominance of raindrops inside the whole warm cloud region as shown in Fig. 8 b and e.
 Intense phase CFADs in Fig. 8c and d have very unique structure with narrow frequency distribution throughout the vertical structure.
 The one with highest RA, though have similar cloud top height with other two phases but the frequency distribution in mixed phase region is unlikely high.
 The high frequency ~100% cloud occurrence in the bright band is another feature limited to the middle phase.
 The active middle phase contribution causes the difference between the RA in the middle phase than the other two phases.
 This contribution is again higher in the secondary peak of the middle phase (Fig. 8d) where 40% of contours shows Ze > 0 dBZe.
 Another contrasting feature during the initial phase is two different contours centred around -5 dBZe and 15 dBZe with almost same frequency between 5.5 to 7 km (pink box in Fig. 8b).
 The existence of two different dBZe contours represents two different mixed-phased cloud growth processes governing at that altitude.
 Both the contours connect mixed phase region to warm phase region.
 Another two dominating processes are also observed above 7.25 and 6.75 km (grey circle in 8 b and d) in the initial phase, and prior to the dissipation phase, respectively.
 The occurrence of two different Ze contours at the same altitude is first of its kind in the radar observations.